psaikido/hugle.uk/pages/prose/Thesium/130-dreamer.md

 of him.
 Nothing can be seen and his body is very far away.
 Many magnitudes vaster and further than he can now comprehend, he is somewhere 'inside'.
-A sense grows that all the difficulties he has faced are now so far away that if he could just stay here then he wouldn't be troubled by anything, ever again.
+A sense grows that all the difficulties he has faced are now so far away that if he could just stay here then he wouldn't be troubled by anything, not anything, ever again.
 He moves towards the final boundary and senses that just the other side, just a step away, is a realm of such utter perfection that all else simply does not matter and never would again.

-He takes one step.
+"But what of the soul?" he thinks to himself.
+Sure, he can see that the physical world and the universe and the whole shebang is made of components and don't have a centre, but he still feels the strongest intuition that HE has a core even if everything outside him doesn't.
+"What of myself?"

+The Abystery's deep voice emanates out of the void.
+"Come with me!"